 I am a teacher turned freelance writer, born and raised in Belgium, and have traveled my whole adult life.
 I write articles in Dutch and English for people interested in expanding their horizons, traveling, adventure, a different lifestyle, sailing and cruising.
 During our last eight year adventure, my husband Mark and I lived, sailed and worked on our 35′ catamaran Irie.
 We left Annapolis, MA in the United States in October 2007 and traveled throughout the Bahamas, Turks and Caicos, Dominican Republic, Puerto Rico, the British and US Virgin Islands and the Eastern Caribbean islands.
 In the fall of 2011, we sailed through the outer islands of Venezuela, the ABC islands (Bonaire, Curacao and Aruba) and Columbia, to end in Panama around the beginning of 2012.
 In January 2013, we transited the Panama Canal and spent some time in Islas Las Perlas, followed by two months in the Galapagos Islands.
 A three week Pacific Ocean crossing brought us to French Polynesia, where we made landfall in the Gambier Islands.
 After two months there, we sailed to the Marquesas for cyclone season.
 In February 2014, we explored some islands of the Tuamotu archipelago, before arriving in the Society group, where we island hopped for two years.
 We sold Irie in August 2015 to semi-settle in the US as house and pet sitters and focus on our freelance careers.

-What makes my writing a bit different from many other articles and blogs, is that I say it the way it is, instead of automatically turning every destination into a story fit for a glossy travel brochure.
+What makes my writing different from many other articles and blogs, is that I say it the way it is, instead of automatically turning every destination into a story fit for a glossy travel brochure.
 Check out my published work here.